milos-ljubinkovic/milos-ljubinkovic.github.io/_posts/2023-11-02-fullstack.md

 In this post we'll go through creating a reliable and easily scalable full-stack solution on AWS with an safe and easy deploy procedure.
 For hosting the backend server we'll use AWS Lambda.
 This simplifies the deploy procedure by a lot and gives us a bunch of tools to use in the future in regards to scaling.

-Frontend will be hosted as a static site on S3 sitting behind a Cloudfront distribution and we'll round out the stack with a robust monitoring system that can also be used for automatic rollback in case of errors after a deploy.
+Frontend will be hosted as a simple static site on S3 sitting behind a Cloudfront distribution.

 The final stack definition file with some extras can be found at https://github.com/milos-ljubinkovic/full-stack